A Guide to Destination Weddings Post-Lockdown

 With beautiful Irish castles, rustic barns and chic country houses, Ireland offers some magical wedding venues.
 From romantic, idyllic settings to wild rural beauty, Ireland is an enchanting wedding destination.

 Currently, all visitors to Ireland are asked to restrict your movement for 14 days upon arrival.
 This means staying at home and avoiding contact with other people and social situations as much as possible.
 You will also need to complete a Public Health Passenger Locator Form.
 This form can be used by health authorities to contact you to verify your location in the country.
 It will also help contact tracers get in touch with you if there is a confirmed case of coronavirus on your flight or ferry.
-Also, wearing face coverings on public transport is mandatory.
+Also, wearing face coverings on public transport and in shops is mandatory.
+Level 3 is currently in force for the whole of Ireland, full details on the restrictions in place are on the Irish Government’s Website.

 There is a relatively simple process to getting married in Ireland.
 At least 3 months before the wedding, you need to notify registrar notifying of your intention to marry.
 You also need to reside in Ireland for at least 15 days prior to your wedding.
 You will then have to meet with the relevant registrar in Ireland to sort all the necessary paperwork.
 This includes a Marriage Registration Form (MRF).